 My Grandmother told that there was no explanation of than Navarr's words must be true, that they had been at the casting of a ritual the same as my grandmother.
-But there was no guilt from Navarr, the crowds were told of the Great Dance.
+But there was no guild from Navarr, the crowds were told of the Great Dance.
 I wish that I had been alive to hear that story, to hear about the Great Dance for the first time.
-We live only a short time in each life, but it is important that we find the correct place in the Great Dance to make the most of it.
+We only have one life, but it is important that we find the correct place in the Great Dance to make the most of it.
 It was there where my Grandmother took the name Nightshade.
 There were many who asked her why she took the name of a poisonous root, although she would never tell them.
 I am sure that it was because she thought that she had killed so many and took that guilt to her grave. "